 - Store in an airtight container.

-- When you're ready to make a saline solution, mix 1/4 tsp of mix with 8 oz of distilled water.
+- When you're ready to make a saline solution, mix ¼ teaspoon of mix with 8 oz of distilled water.
 If you do not have distilled water, you can boil water for 5 minutes and cool it before use.
 Make sure it is completely cooled to prevent burning the inside of your nose.
 I find that it's just easier to keep a bottle of distilled water handy.

 - Lean over the sink while you perform your sinus rinse.